Welcome to TestRelic Documentation

 Mobile and Maestro beyond Playwright

 Browser coverage is only part of modern quality engineering.
-For Appium on Android and iOS, the @testrelic/appium-analytics package pairs with WebdriverIO as documented under Appium Introduction and Appium Installation.
-For Maestro mobile flows, see Maestro Introduction and Maestro Installation.
+For Appium on Android and iOS, the @testrelic/appium-analytics package pairs with WebdriverIO as documented under the Appium overview and Appium installation.
+For Maestro mobile flows, see the Maestro overview and Maestro installation.
 Each stack produces timelines, logs, and media aligned to how that framework actually executes commands—so mobile engineers get parity with the Playwright observability story.

 Plans: when cloud AI features unlock

-The Introduction compares Starter and Growth plans at a glance (monthly prices, storage, retention, and which tier includes AI insights and Ask AI).
+The Playwright overview compares Starter and Growth plans at a glance (monthly prices, storage, retention, and which tier includes AI insights and Ask AI).
 Use that table alongside Plans & Billing when procurement asks what changes if you upgrade for Ask AI, session insights, or higher retention limits.

 | Capability (high level) | Starter | Growth |